CollegeTuitionData — College Data in Plain English

 Frequently Asked Questions about House of Heavilin Beauty College-Blue Springs

-How much debt do students typically graduate with from House of Heavilin Beauty College-Blue Springs?
+How much does it cost to attend House of Heavilin Beauty College-Blue Springs?

 What is the graduation rate at House of Heavilin Beauty College-Blue Springs?